-However, you should aim to protect yourself from bites as much as possible.
+You should aim to protect yourself from bites as much as possible.
 During dusk hours or working in the forest, use adequate insect repellent and preferably wear long sleeves and trousers to cover up your skin.
-If you do get bitten, then TRY NOT TO SCRATCH!
+If you do get bitten, TRY NOT TO SCRATCH!
 Working in this environment means you could infect your wounds, especially in wet and muddy conditions.
 It is important to keep wounds of any kind clean and dry at all times to prevent infection.
-If you infect your wounds, let a member of staff know immediately, so that we can treat you or take you to the hospital for treatment before the infection spreads.
+If your wounds become infected, inform a member of staff know immediately, so that we can treat you or take you to the hospital for treatment before the infection spreads.
 Also, your bites may flare up considerably if you have an allergic reaction, for which it is recommended to use antihistamine pills and/or cream.
 These can be purchased from the local pharmacy.